RupertAvery/PSXPackager/README.md

 ## Filename formatting

-Use the `-f` or `format` option to specify the format of the output filename.
-By default, it will use `%FILENAME%`, the input filename as the output filename.
+Use the `-f` or `format` option to specify the format of the output filename based on the information found on the disc (Sony GameID) and the `gameInfo.db` file.

+This allows you to generate standardized output filenames that can include the GameID e.g SCUS-94163, the region (NTSC/PAL) and the game name.

+By default, it will use `%FILENAME%`, i.e. the input filename as the output filename.

 See [Formatting](#formatting) for more info.

 ## Merging Multi-Track Games

-Some games such as Tomb Raider
+Some games such as Tomb Raider use audio tracks as background music.
+These are usually extracted by disc rippers as separate .bin files.
+They usually come with a .cue file that lists the .bins in order and specifies how long each track is.

+PSXPackager will automatically merge multi-bin discs before converting to PBP as long as you pass in the .cue file (not the first .bin file).
+Previously you would need to use CDMage or some other tool to merge multi-bins.

+The resulting PBP file will contain the audio tracks as disc tracks and you will be able to play your game on your PSP or emulator with music.

 ## Creating Multi-disc PBPs

-PBPs containing more than one disc are supported by PSXPackager.
-This allows you to compress a multi-disc game such as Final Fantasy VII (3 discs) into a single PBP.
+The PBP format can contain more than one disc, and this is supported by PSXPackager.
+This allows you to merge a multi-disc game such as Final Fantasy VII (3 discs) into a single PBP.

-First, create an `.m3u` file containing a list of the discs in the order you wish them to appear in the PBP.
+To do this from the command line, first create an `.m3u` file containing a list of the discs in the order you wish them to appear in the PBP.

 For example, create a text file with the following contents and save as `Final Fantasy VIII.m3u`